Amoonguses1/go_readability_check_gemini/.gemini/styleguide.md

 ## Comments

 - Are exported functions, types, constants, and variables documented with clear, concise comments?
+  - **Clarification**: Documentation comments that concisely explain the function's purpose and rationale (the "why") are considered sufficient.
 - Are documentation comments placed immediately before the declaration?
 - Are complex logic and design decisions clearly explained?
 - Do comments focus on explaining "why" rather than "what"?